10 Ways to Test Your Idea Before Starting a Membership Site

 2. Start a Facebook Group

-If your idea for a membership site revolves more around access to a private or exclusive community than content, starting a Facebook group is an excellent way to test your idea.
+If your idea for a membership site revolves more around access to a private or exclusive community than content, starting a Facebook group is a proven way to test your idea.

 A major benefit of starting a Facebook group is that you will be able to interact with prospective members and customers in real time.
 This will help you identify what they need, what they are most interested in and what they might be willing to pay for.
 Plus, you’ll gain invaluable experience managing a community.
 Better to learn how to deal with difficult or toxic community members in a lower-stakes environment like Facebook than on the property of your own membership site.

-Writing an e-book is an exceptional way for you to perform an in-depth test of your idea for a membership site with your market before building one.
-The process of organizing your ideas, knowledge and experience and compiling them into a book will be an invaluable educational experience for you.
+Creating an eBook, masterclass, or workshop is another great way for you to test your idea for a membership before building it.
+The process of organizing your ideas, knowledge and experience and compiling them into one core asset will be an invaluable educational experience for you.

 Plus, it can give you an idea of the different topics and issues you might cover in your membership site.
-Each chapter that you write could one day become an in-depth training module in your membership site.
-By writing an e-book, you can gauge interest and discover if there are any gaps or redundancies in your content.
+Each chapter or section you create could one day become an in-depth training module in your membership site.
+By doing this, you can gauge interest and discover if there are any gaps or redundancies in your content.

-In terms of distributing your e-book, you can either give it away for free in exchange for feedback or use the opportunity to test prices in your market.
-Like Jerry Robinson talked about in our recent blog post, it’s OK to start with a low cost product.
-Consider the low cost of your e-book an educational expense.
-If someone is willing to pay $7 for your e-book in PDF form, chances are you could sell a video course or more in-depth text training for a higher price.
+In terms of distribution, you can either give it away for free in exchange for feedback or use the opportunity to test prices in your market.
+Like Jerry Robinson talked about in this blog post, it’s OK to start with a low cost product.
+Consider the low cost of your e-book or masterclass as an educational expense.
+If someone is willing to pay $7 for your knowledge PDF form, chances are you could sell a video course or more in-depth text training for a higher price.

 However, if you do decide to give the book away for free, consider using it as a lead magnet to grow your email list.
 Which leads us to our next item…

 If and when you do decide to launch your membership site, you’ll need a group of people to launch it to!
 Having an email list is perhaps the cornerstone of this process.
-If you don’t already have an email service provider, tools like MailChimp are free to use (up to a certain number of subscribers).
+If you don’t already have an email service provider, tools like ConvertKit or MailChimp are free to use — up to ~1,000 subscribers.

 There are many different strategies for building an email list.
 For instance, if you are starting a blog, consider asking your readers to sign up for your mailing list so you can notify them when you publish new content.
 If you are just getting started building an email list, we’d recommend checking out this helpful article from Pat Flynn.